Data Proves That Cloud-Based Collaboration Brings Groundbreaking Results

 After finding success with Revu, Hilson Moran began measuring the impact of digital solutions to get an idea of how important Revu and future products might be to the business.
 “We looked at various ways of how we can measure the progress of actually taking on new software like Bluebeam,” explains Ugarow.
 First off, we have run two surveys; one right at the beginning and we did one last year.
 We're going to be doing it every 12 months.
 The surveys we send out to all users with a range of questions asking them: Are they aware of certain functionalities?
 Are they using them?
 How often are they using them?
 And of course, we gather all that data together, and that starts giving us a really good picture to see, from the beginning, how far we’re progressing with people.”

-While this may not seem groundbreaking, many firms find themselves in a swarm of technology with no means to measure its impact, fearing that taking time to do so would jeopardise future projects.
+While this may not seem groundbreaking, many firms find themselves in a swarm of technology with no means to measure its impact, fearing that taking time to do so would jeopardize future projects.
 Instead, Hilson Moran uses real projects to gauge real metrics in real time.
 “Our view always was, if we can get most of the early majority, followed by the late majority up and running, then that will be a success.
 We actually think we are way beyond that,” says Ugarow with a smile.
 “In fact, we're surprised that there are a number of engineers and designers who we thought may not be quite up to taking on this new technology.
 They're using it now!
 So, from our point of view, in the 18 months we’ve been using Revu, it's been a real success.”
 The quick results from the user-friendly platform motivated the Hilson Moran team to dive even deeper into Revu for project collaboration.
 “Our strategy was to first set up the Hilson Moran Profile, including standard tool sets so we could get all users familiar with using Bluebeam Revu to ensure a competent skill level.
 We then launched Revu’s Sessions feature.
 Introductory in-house training sessions were rolled out and further assistance was given on the first Sessions to get the users familiar with the set up.”

 Using Studio and Studio Prime

 The Studio features of Revu pack the punch of Revu’s PDF-editing software with the added ability for multiple users to sign in to the same drawing review sessions, offering simultaneous, real-time editing for users who can be located hundreds of miles apart.
 These interactive chances for project review can be crucial to teams who are geographically spread out.
 “What this has given us the opportunity to do is to collaborate with our other offices,” explains Ugarow.
 “We have offices here in the UK in London, Farnborough, Cambridge and Manchester.
 We also have two offices in the Middle East; in Qatar and Abu Dhabi.
 We use two or three of our offices to coordinate the design, so again, Revu’s Studio feature is actually perfect for that.”
-Given the need for regular cross-office collaboration, the firm decided to add the cloud-based subscription for Studio Prime, which offers all the collaborative possibilities of Revu’s Studio, but with secure administrative controls and the ability to customise the product using an open API for cross-software collaboration.
+Given the need for regular cross-office collaboration, the firm decided to add the cloud-based subscription for Studio Prime, which offers all the collaborative possibilities of Revu’s Studio, but with secure administrative controls and the ability to customize the product using an open API for cross-software collaboration.
 With Prime, Hilson Moran can grant and restrict access, control protocols and safely guard project information contained in the collaborative Studio Sessions through their own IT team and level of discretion.
 “I think adopting Studio Prime certainly gave us a bit more level of comfort because you know these days cyber security is a massive issue.
 A lot of our clients are very sensitive in terms of the projects they do but at the end of the day, you can't sort of push against the tide,” says Ugarow.
 “You know the way the whole IT industry is going to be working is moving towards the cloud, so rather than pushing against that, we'd much rather look at ways to still be in a secure environment but actually use those new technologies.”
 Hilson Moran’s forward thinking is rooted in 40 years of project experience and the ability to forecast issues and specific needs.
 “For us, really it was a case of making sure that we've got visibility and to some level sort of control over what's being done.
 [In Revu’s] Bluebeam Studio, of course anyone can use it once they've got an account can use it.
 But we thought ‘Well what happens if that person is away on holiday for example, and they are the actual person that set up the Studio session?
 There's no way of actually being able to retract that data.’
 So, what we thought is that if we have Bluebeam Studio Prime, it means that our IT guys, particularly, can actually have visibility of which sessions are actually open or closed or whether we need to perhaps revert leadership of those sessions to another person.”

 The Results: An Undeniable Comparison